reubenfarrelly/gentoo/README.md

 # gentoo
-Various Gentoo Bits and Pieces
+Various Gentoo Bits and Pieces.
+Typically updated ebuilds or fixes that I have picked from upstream.